 Reservations & Rates

-Included in your angling package at the Aniak River Lodge is lodging at both the proper Aniak River Lodge and the wilderness tent camp (tent camp offers hot showers, running water, two bathrooms, weatherproof tents with carpeted floors, propane heaters, cots, sleeping bags, blankets, mosquito nets, linens and towels, and daily room cleaning).
-Also, an experienced, Coast Guard licensed guide for each 2 anglers, jet sleds for transportation to daily fishing, and all meals, snacks, and drinks (water, coffee and soft drinks – alcohol is not provided, as Aniak is a damp village, so alcohol cannot legally be sold).
+Included in your angling package at the Aniak River Lodge is lodging at both Aniak River Lodge, and the wilderness tent camp, if everyone at the lodge agrees to a couple of nights and days at the camp (tent camp offers hot showers, running water, two bathrooms, weatherproof tents with carpeted floors, propane heaters, cots, sleeping bags, blankets, mosquito nets, linens and towels, and daily room cleaning).
+Otherwise, the whole week will be spent at the main lodge.
+Also, an experienced, Coast Guard-licensed guide for each 2 anglers, jet sleds for transportation to daily fishing, and all meals, snacks, and drinks (water, coffee and soft drinks – alcohol is not provided, as Aniak is a damp village, so alcohol cannot legally be sold).

-Not included in your angling package at Aniak River Lodge are flights to and from the village of Aniak, airfare to the village of Iliamna, fishing license, gratuities, alcohol, fishing gear, or items of a personal nature.
+Not included in your angling package at Aniak River Lodge are flights to and from the village of Aniak, fishing license, gratuities, alcohol, fishing gear, or items of a personal nature.

 The Fly Shop® is not in the insurance business, but we recommend Travel Guard coverage as a service with a desire to see your best interests protected.
 It is impossible to know when an unfortunate situation (loss of luggage, fly rods, illness in the family, or an accident) may occur.
 However, such things can and do happen, and this insurance can provide a means of recourse against non-refundable financial losses.